-To qualify for a subsidy, the patient must satisfy at least two of the following three criteria and be certified by a doctor who has been treating them for at least three months.
+The applicant must meet at least two of the three qualifying criteria and be certified by a doctor who has been treating them for at least three months.

-- A medical condition with an evidence-based association with the deterioration of this condition in temperature extremes.
-For example, severe cases of spinal cord injury, stroke, brain injury, neurodegenerative disorders, multiple sclerosis and familial disautonomia (a genetic disorder affecting individuals’ automatic (involuntary) bodily responses, including sweating).
+- A medical condition with an evidence-based association of deterioration in temperature extremes.
+For example, severe cases of spinal cord injury, stroke, brain injury, neurodegenerative disorders, multiple sclerosis and familial dysautonomia.

 - Loss of skin integrity or loss of sweating capacity.
-For example, significant burns of greater than 20 percent of body surface area, severe inflammatory skin conditions and some rare forms of disordered sweating.
+For example, significant burns to greater than 20 per cent of body surface area, severe inflammatory skin conditions and some rare forms of disordered sweating.

 - Objective reduction of autonomic regulation and physiological functioning at extremes of environmental temperatures (excessive sweating, heart rate increases or changes in blood pressure) resulting in dehydration, dizziness or fainting.

 The following conditions, where there may be some discomfort or symptoms experienced when exposed to extremes of temperature, are examples of conditions excluded from the scheme:

 - arthritis and